colekev/colekev.github.io/_posts/2016-7-03-project-benson.md

 ![rock_july]({{ site.url }}/images/traffic_july.png)

 Next, we looked at the average weekly traffic by day of the week.
-We then see that traffic typically falls siginificantly during the weekend, and it lower on Monday and Friday than during the middle of the work week.
+We then see that traffic typically falls significantly during the weekend, and it lower on Monday and Friday than during the middle of the work week.

 ![traffic_day_week]({{ site.url }}/images/traffic_by_day_of_week.png)